prominence-eosc/docs-eosc/source/data.rst

 B2DROP
 ------

-The following JSON needs to be included in the job description if access to B2DROP is required:
+The following JSON needs to be included in every job description where access to B2DROP is required:

 .. code-block:: console